Facebook Tips & Strategies

 A little preparation can make all the difference between a fundraiser that thrives and one that stalls.
 Before you click "create," have these three things ready:

-2. A Clear and Honest Story: You need to write a description that answers three questions: What is the problem?
+2. A Clear and Honest Story: Write a description that answers: What is the problem?
 What is the solution you're funding?
-What will the impact of a donation be?
-Be specific, be authentic, and be emotional.
+What will be the impact of a donation?
+Be specific, authentic, and emotional.

 How to Set Up a Fundraiser on Facebook: A Step-by-Step Guide